Arieehantt11/Portfolio/index.md

 ## Project 1

-## fraud detection
+### 1)fraud detection
-### 1) Machine learning

-Fraud detection is a set of processes and analyses that allow businesses to identify and prevent unauthorized financial activity.
+Building a machine learning model for Fraud detection. it is a set of processes and analyses that allow businesses to identify and prevent unauthorized financial activity.
 This can include fraudulent credit card transactions, identify theft, cyber hacking, insurance scams, and more.

 ## Project 2